vladigleba/vladigleba.github.io/posts/gospel/god.md

 > That Christ may dwell in your hearts by faith; that ye, being rooted and grounded in love, may be able to comprehend with all saints what is the breadth, and length, and depth, and height; and to *know the love of Christ, which passeth knowledge*, that ye might be filled with all the fulness of God.
 {% ct 'Ephesians 3:17-19' %}

-It’s said that the bond between mother and child is the strongest human bond there is, but God’s love for you is actually even stronger.
-It knows no bounds.
+It is often said that the bond between a mother and her child is the strongest human bond there is, but God’s love for each of us is even stronger—far beyond what we can imagine.
+For this reason, all who are saved will be saved not because of anything they accomplish, but because they give the power of God’s love free rein to work and be manifested in their lives.
+All who commit themselves to Him—daily choosing His will over their own {% rf 'Luke 22:42; 1 Corinthians 15:31' %}—He will faithfully keep in His care, as He cleanses and transforms their character to reflect His own {% rf 'Philippians 1:6; Hebrews 12:2; Jude 1:24' %}.

 ## What is the psalmist’s response to Him?